-Professionalisation and operational excellence BUas’ professionalisation efforts concentrated on digitising its education.
-Lecturers professionalised in using digital tools and digital didactics so as to be able to offer high-quality online education.
-Efforts towards improving out staff’s English proficiency also continued.
-Other elements within our professionalisation program were the new role of the lecturer in a learning community, didactics training, BKE (basic examiner qualification) and SKE (senior examiner qualification).
-For all people in management or leadership roles, a training course was organised with a focus on distance leadership during lockdowns.
+BUas’ professionalisation efforts concentrated on digitising its education.
+Lecturers continued their training in using digital tools and digital didactics so as to be able to offer high-quality blended education.
+Efforts towards improving the staff’s English proficiency also continued.
+Other elements within the professionalisation programme focused on the new role of lecturers in learning communities, didactics training, and the BKE (basic examiner qualification) and SKE (senior examiner qualification).
+The leadership programme was expanded with a programme for management team members.

 Financial and key figures

 The financial result in 2022 was € 3,744 k plus, with a neutral budget in advance.
 The positive financial result is the outcome of additional governmental resources and more income in tuition fees due to a higher student intake in September 2022, the phased start of strategic projects, and lower expenses in allocations to personnel provisions in relation to the budget.